DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

         * Architectural
             - Number artificial neurons (hidden and output layers)
             - Number and type of hidden layers
-        * Momentum (exponentially weighted average applied to gradients)
+        * Momentum (exponentially weighted average applied to gradients and has increased learning rate effect)
             - Beta (typically 0.90)
-        * RMSProp (exponentially weighted average applied to element-wise squared gradients with gradient adjustment scaled)
+        * RMSProp (exponentially weighted average applied to element-wise squared gradients with gradient adjustment scaled, prevents explosion and helps convergence)
             - Beta (typically 0.999, and different from momentum beta hyperparameter)
             - Epsilon (typically 10^-8)
         * Adam
             - Hyperparameters for both momentum and RMSProp
         * Learning rate
             - Alpha
-        * Learning rate decay
+        * Learning rate decay/annealing
         * Regularization
             - Dropout percentage (network and/or per layer)
+                + 0.50 a good starting point, but use trial and error
             - Lamda: L1 and L2
         * Activation functions
         * Weight initialization strategy